 Odds are, more than half of your current donors will not donate to you next year.
 For nonprofits, donor retention has been an ever-present challenge, with the average retention rate staying around 50% since 2005.

 In 2018, it was just 45.5%.
 That’s why it is important to ask yourselves the tough questions and have a donor retention strategy in place right away to start better retaining your donors.

-- Retention strategies vs acquisition strategies
+- Donor retention strategies vs acquisition strategies

-- What you need to know before starting?
+- What you need to know before starting

 - Major Donor Retention

-Retention strategies vs acquisition strategies
+Donor retention strategies vs acquisition strategies

 Funding isn’t infinite, and you want to prioritize where your resources go you need to know where they make the greatest impact for your nonprofit.

 On the one hand, acquiring new donors means you’re expanding the pool of people who know about your organization and bringing in new blood.

 But if you’re losing donors as fast as you are getting new ones, that severely limits the growth of your organization.
 And there are only so many new donors out there at any given time.